15 minute read

 - 68% of consumers form an opinion after reading 1 to 6 reviews.

-- 4 out of 5 people state that they have received advice via social media regarding what product or service to purchase.
+- 4 out of 5 people state that they have received advice via social media regarding what product or service to purchase, according to epic360.net.

 - 41% of companies that experienced a negative reputation event reported loss of brand value and revenue.